zzivaibhav/QueryGPT/backend/README.md

 - LangChain for RAG implementation
 - PyPDF2 for PDF processing
 - Ollama client for LLM integration
-- Milvus client for vector storage
+- Qdrant client for vector storage

 ## 🚀 Getting Started